moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Error Code: Identifies an integer error code for subscription failure.

-* Reason Phrase Length: The length in bytes of the reason phrase.

-* Reason Phrase: Provides the reason for subscription error and `Reason Phrase Length` field carries its length.
+* Reason Phrase: Provides the reason for subscription error.

 * Final Group: The largest Group Sequence sent by the publisher in an OBJECT message in this track.